-Badminton Australia is currently seeking a National Para-Badminton Coach for 2017.
-This is a part-time volunteer position whereby all expenses associated with official duties will be covered by Badminton Australia.
-Please refer to the following attachments for more information.
+Badminton Australia has appointed Ian Bridge to the National Para-Badminton Coach position.
+This is a part-time volunteer position whereby all expenses associated with official duties are covered by Badminton Australia.
+For all enquiries regarding para-badminton in Australia, please email email@example.com.

 - Wheelchair Sport Class (WH1): Players with impairments in both lower limbs and trunk function (eg. spinal injury, scoliosis, multiple sclerosis)